I might be the perfect person to guide you through Prague, granting three days of awe. Why so? Because I’m an unusual kind of local.

 Its most prominent suit is a risalit on the Northeast corner.
 Here you see an embossment of the Virgin Mary holding Baby Jesus by sculptor Luděk Wurzl.
 In the window above you can spot a group of children’s half-figures.
 The wall is decorated with a grand floral painting.
 The reliefs to the Madonna’s feet were created by the builder’s Bohumil Waigant’s brother Antonín.

-The whole artistic composition deserves a place at a museum instead of being subject to the elements.
+The whole artistic composition deserves a place in a museum instead of being subject to the elements.

 Amazingly, all furniture was not only designed, but also manufactured by Mašek himself.
 This includes all fittings and wood carvings.
 However, since you cannot visit the house, you have to take my word for it.